No TOLLS on I-66! STOP THE OVER-REACH.

 The imposition of HOT lane tolls by Gov. McAuliffe I believe will seriously depress the value of homes in Prince William, Manassas, Manassas Park, Fairfax and Loudoun because the cost to commute will increase significantly as will the cost of doing business for any company that uses I-66 to deliver products or services.

-I object to the proposed tolls for inside and outside the beltway and encourage everyone to learn more and voice their opinions to VDOT both through the Transform66.org website and at the upcoming public meetings.
+I object to the proposed tolls for inside and outside the beltway and encourage everyone to learn more and voice their opinions to VDOT both through the Transform66.org website.

 Help Bob Stop the Tolls!
 SIGN UP NOW TO STAY INFORMED.